maroufali/GA4-DebugView-Size/README.md

 JavaScript bookmark to hide the column, this way there is more room for the DebugView.

 1. Create a new bookmark
-If you use Google Chrome use CTRL+D or click the star icon on the right of URL
+If you use Google Chrome use CTRL+D or click the ⭐️ icon on the right of URL

 2. Click more and change the URL
 Change the name to ("GA4 DebugView Size") and copy and paste the script ib the URL field